Frank T. McAndrew, Ph.D.

-Frank McAndrew is the Cornelia H. Dudley Professor of Psychology at Knox College where he has twice received the Philip Green Wright-Lombard College Prize for Distinguished Teaching as well as the Caterpillar Faculty Achievement Award.
-He has also been nominated for the prestigious CASE U.S. Professor of the Year Award.
+Frank McAndrew is the Cornelia H. Dudley Professor of Psychology at Knox College where he twice received the Philip Green Wright-Lombard College Prize for Distinguished Teaching as well as the Caterpillar Faculty Achievement Award.
+He was also nominated for the prestigious CASE U.S. Professor of the Year Award.

 The Association for Psychological Science

 The Midwestern Psychological Association (Charter Fellow)